 This workshop at The University of Sydney will bring together experts and emerging researchers from Australia, the USA and Europe to report on recent results and explore future directions in computational and algorithmic topology and related areas.
-There will be a focus on problems in computational geometric topology and computational algebraic topology.
+There will be a focus on problems in discrete geometry and computational topology.
 This workshop aims to stimulate interaction between researchers in order to bring about new collaborations on difficult problems that cannot be tackled from one viewpoint alone.

-Have a look at the schedule of the conference.
+Have a look at the tentative schedule of the conference.

 Statement of inclusiveness

 CATS 2021 endorses this statement of inclusiveness and is a participating conference:

 "We are a group of scholars, researchers, and teachers.
 We refuse to compromise the ideals of academic freedom and open exchange.
 We affirm that scientific events have to be open to everybody, regardless of race, sex, religion, national origin, sexual orientation, gender identity, disability, age, pregnancy, immigration status, or any other aspect of identity.
 We believe that such events have to be supportive, inclusive, and safe environments for all participants.
 We believe that all participants are to be treated with dignity and respect.
 Discrimination and harassment cannot be tolerated.
 We are committed to ensuring that the scientific events in which we participate follow these principles, and we request that organizers of scientific events make explicit statements on the event website to that effect."